-At Vitalia, Dr. Waller uses Dextrose Prolotherapy and PRP Prolotherapy, as they have very high safety profiles and she has experienced excellent clinical outcomes with them.
-As the title suggests, Dextrose Prolotherapy uses Dextrose to increase growth factors in the targeted area, whereas, PRP (platelet rich plasma) is manipulating platelets to release growth factors.
+At Vitalia, Dr. Atkinson uses PRP Prolotherapy, as it has a very high safety profiles and he has experienced excellent clinical outcomes with them.
+As the title suggests, PRP (platelet rich plasma) is manipulating platelets to release growth factors.

 Still confused?
 Read on…

-Dextrose acts as a chemical messenger that stimulates the wound-healing cascade and allows for growth factors to migrate to the affected area.
 PRP is an injection of concentrated platelets, which directly release growth factors into the injured area.
 Remember, growth factors are responsible for healing and the regeneration of tissue, so higher amounts of growth factors in an area means increased healing.
-While PRP and Dextrose Prolotherapy are both very effective, in most cases, PRP will heal an area faster and with fewer treatments.
+PRP will heal an area faster and with fewer treatments.
 The caveat is that PRP comes at a higher cost per treatment and will cause more initial discomfort.
-Generally any injured or weak area requires 3-8 Dextrose Prolotherapy treatments or 1-3 PRP treatments.
+Generally any injured or weak area requires 1-3 PRP treatments.
 Variability depends on the health and age of the patient, ability to heal, chronicity of the injury, severity of the injury and ability to allow the area to rest and heal.